THE WORLD’S MOST SUCCESSFUL ROCK & ROLL MUSICAL

 TO MAKE TRIUMPHANT RETURN TO THEATRE ROYAL, PLYMOUTH, BEFORE EMBARKING ON 30TH ANNIVERSARY U.K. TOUR

-To celebrate this landmark anniversary, there will be a special gala performance on Monday 2nd September 2019, with a limited number of tickets being offered at the original 1989 prices (from £7 - £10.50).
-Further details of this exclusive event will be released in due course.
+To celebrate this landmark anniversary, there will be a special gala performance on Monday 2nd September, with a limited number of tickets being offered at the original 1989 prices (from £7 - £10.50).

 Testament to the show’s enduring popularity, since opening at Theatre Royal, Plymouth, in August 1989, Buddy has enjoyed phenomenal success, having played a record-breaking 4450 performances over 556 weeks on tour in the UK and Ireland, as well as 5822 performances over 728 weeks in London’s West End.
 2019 sees Buddy joining a small – but lauded – number of iconic musicals including Les Miserables, Phantom of the Opera, Joseph and the Amazing Technicolour Dreamcoat, Miss Saigon, Evita and Cats in reaching a phenomenal three decades on stage.